-Currently, the Board of Directors is composed of nine Regular Directors, with their respective alternate Directors.
+Currently, the Board of Directors is composed of eight Regular Directors, an acting Director and their respective alternate Directors.

 7.2.1 Board of Directors' compensation

 According to Article No. 33 of Law No. 18,046 on Corporations, at the Tenth Ordinary Shareholders' Board Meeting of Transelec S.A., held on April 24, 2020, it was agreed to maintain annual directors' allowance of US\$ 90,000, gross value, regardless of the number of meetings actually attended or held.
 The allowance is paid quarterly.